- Where: Woolston and Itchen area

 Other plans in and around your area

-We will treat these as individual schemes and will engage on these separately from the Woolston / Itchen Active Travel Zone.
+We will treat these other projects as individual schemes and will engage on these separately from the Woolston / Itchen Active Travel Zone.